Taromaruu/Doggoscript/CONTRIBUTING.md

 # Your First Contribution
 Help people who are new to your project understand where they can be most helpful.
 This is also a good time to let people know if you follow a label convention for flagging beginner issues.

-> Unsure where to begin contributing to Atom?
+> Unsure where to begin contributing to Doggoscript?
 You can start here:
 >
 > Issues - you can look though our [issues](https://github.com/Taromaruu/Doggoscript/issues) and try to help some people out!
 >